webix-hub/gitbook-webix-jet/details/events.md

 }
 ```

-And here's a parent view that will include *ChildView*:
+And this is a parent view that will include *ChildView* and call its method:

 ```js
 // views/parent.js